Rajeshwari-Rudra/GDP1/Rajeshwari/Individual.md

   ## Half Day 3:

-  * In the early hours,divided some responsibilities,all possible methods and group roles for acceptance criteria checklist.
+  * In the early hours,I have divided some of the responsibilities and group roles for acceptance criteria checklist by all possible methods.

   * Edited the screenshots of Jira from Markdown file based on some completed tasks and in-progress and to-do list.